California Learner’s Permit: A First-Time Teen Driver Guide

 The teen will take a:

-- Written Test.
+1. Written Test.
 A 46-question test covering CA DMV traffic laws and safety.
 A minimum of 38 correct answers is required to pass the test.
-Teens may opt to use practice tests before visiting to improve their knowledge and passing chance.
+Teens may opt to use practice tests before visiting to improve their knowledge and passing chances.

-- Vision Test.
-A basic vision test is done on-site.
+2. Vision Test.
+A primary vision test is done on-site.
 Those wearing corrective lenses should bring and wear them during the test.

-A $35 application fee is paid (cash, check, card, money order) at time of application.
+A $35 application fee (cash, check, card, money order) is paid at the time of application.
 Teens may retake the written test up to 3-times, with a 7-day waiting period between retakes.
-If everything goes well the teen will receive their permit and begin driving (with adult supervision, of course).
+If everything goes well, the teen will receive their permit and begin driving (with adult supervision).

-Teens will hold their California permit for 1-year before graduating to their provision (teen) license).
+Teens will hold their California or another state permit for at least 6 months before graduating to their provision (teen) license).
 During that time, the driver must complete 50 hours of behind-the-wheel experience.

 Getting Your Provisional Driver’s License

 A first-time driver can move on to obtaining their provisional driver’s license after 1-year.
 This assumes they’ve practiced driving and shown personal responsibility.
-A road test is taken at a DMV office, so practice as much-as-possible until this time!
+A road test is taken at a DMV office, so practice as much as possible until now!

 For the next step in getting a license?
 Click to go to our California Teen License Guide.